 Malaria Prophylaxis: If in future you travel to an area where malaria is common, you should not assume that the experimental vaccines you received in this study will give you any protection against malaria.
 Make sure you visit your GP or a travel clinic before travelling to a malaria endemic region and follow their advice on prevention measures.

 VACCINATIONS

-What are the vaccines that are being tested?
+What is the vaccine that is being tested?